Returns the current time into the variable %_time%

 @echo off SETLOCAL For /f "tokens=1-3 delims=1234567890 " %%a in ("%time%") Do set "delims=%%a%%b%%c" For /f "tokens=1-4 delims=%delims%" %%G in ("%time%") Do ( Set _hh=%%G Set _min=%%H Set _ss=%%I Set _ms=%%J ) :: Strip any leading spaces Set _hh=%_hh: =% :: Ensure the hours have a leading zero if 1%_hh% LSS 20 Set _hh=0%_hh% Echo The time is: %_hh%:%_min%:%_ss% ENDLOCAL&Set _time=%_hh%:%_min%

-Although the default time delimiter, in Windows XP and above is either . or : users can change the delimiter to just about any character they like.
-And you know theres always that one guy, the one who writes everything in green ink, who will do this!
+Although the default TIME delimiter is either . or : users can change the delimiter to just about any character they like.
+It is rare, but some people will change it.

 Based on the discussion thread here, this script always returns HH:MM no matter which time delimiter has been set in the control panel.
 Thanks to avery_larry and bluesxman for their improvements.
 To include Milliseconds just tack on the %_ms% variable.

 “What may be done at any time will be done at no time” ~ Scottish Proverb

 How-to: DateTime - Get Date, Time and daylight savings (VB Script).

 %TIME% - variable containing current time.

 TIME - Set the time (list of default time formats for different countries).